 AT three and a half hours, The Lehman Trilogy may appear daunting.
-But do not be put off because this is National Theatre at its very best.
+But do not be put off because this is National Theatre (note: The Lehman Trilogy is now transferring to the West End’s Piccadilly Theatre) at its very best.
 The time travels Concorde like.
 Magnificent, riveting theatre.
 A play that packs an almighty punch.
 Informative, amusing and clever.

 The play, directed superbly by Sam Mendes, tracks the story of the Lehman brothers from the first step Hayum Lehman made on American soil in 1844 to the failing of the investment bank – Lehman Brothers – in September 2008.
 A collapse that triggered a global financial crisis and nearly brought down with it some of Britain’s biggest banks.
 Ten years down the line, we are still living with the consequences of the financial chain reaction to the collapse of Lehman Brothers .